Geeks-Solutions/vue-cli-plugin-sections/README.md

  * Add 3 fully customizable and ready to use section types only if answered yes on the fourth question ``?
 Add 3 ready to use section types to your project Yes``

+ * If you answered yes for adding 3 ready to use section types, you should find all declarations of `@geeks.solutions/nuxt-sections/lib/src/utils` (`wysiwyg.vue` under `sections/base/components/` and `nftSection.vue` under `sections/forms/`) and replace them by `@geeks.solutions/vue-sections` for the sections to work correctly

 #### If Nuxt js is selected from the first question: